mead-ml/mead-baseline/README.md

 - [Seq2Seq](docs/seq2seq.md)
 - [Language Modeling with RNNs](docs/lm.md)

-## Reporting with Visdom
+## Reporting with Visdom and tensorboard

+### Visdom

+First install it:

+`pip install visdom`

 To enable reporting with visdom, just pass `--visdom 1` in any command line program.

-Baseline uses visdom with all framework implementations
+### Tensorboard

+First install tensorboard logger (which is independent of tensorflow):

+`pip install tensorboard_logger`

+To enable reporting with tensorboard, just pass `--tensorboard 1` in any command line program.
+You must have tensorboard installed to use this.

 ## Baseline as an API